AlexandrosLiaskos/CVIc/README.md

 - **CompCVA**: Computational Framework in Coastal Vulnerability Assessment

 Together, these tools will automate the entire coastal-hazard workflow from satellite imagery to decision-support products.
-Introduction to CVIc: A Web-Based Tool for Coastal Vulnerability Index Calculation